stephaneVercouillieBMID/slate/source/index.html.md

 If you trigger the itsme App from your own App, you MUST make sure there is a Universal/App Link associated with your App.
 Please consult the  documentation about [Universal](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html)/[App](https://developer.android.com/training/app-links/index.html) for this.
 This Universal/App Link MUST be specified to BMID during the onboarding process.

 #### Authorization Request specifications
-Authorization Requests in the context of App to App and Web mobile to App flow are subject to more strict specifications as Authorization Requests submitted to the  Web (desktop) Authorization endpoint.
+Authorization Requests in the context of App to App and Web mobile to App flow are subject to more strict specifications as Authorization Requests in  the  Web Desktop Authorization endpoint.

 For a basic request, specify the following parameters:
 Parameter | Required | Comment